christy-inman/Blog3/README.md

 ### The Promise Chain: A Short Story

    *{{**beepBeep, beepBeep...beepBeep, beepBeep...**}}*

 Frank the function had to work overtime yesterday because his clients kept sending him down bad routes.
-He attemptedhid deliveries until late in the night when the clients finally stopped making requests.
+He attempted his deliveries until late in the night when the clients finally stopped making requests.
 This caused such exhaustion that he slept through his alarm this morning.

    *{{**...beepBeep, BeepBeep...BeepBeep, BeepBeep!**}}*